Request Your Free Consultation

 • Accidents caused by defective or dangerous products

-• Slips, trips, or falls due to hazards on someone’s property
+• Slips, trips, or falls due to hazards on someone’s property (also known as premises liability accidents)

-• Construction site or workplace accidents
+• Construction site or workplace injuries

-• Medical malpractice or hospital errors
+• Medical negligence or medical malpractice

 • Nursing home abuse